 by Cathy Jones

 The Enfield War Memorial is located at the junction of Liverpool Road and Coronation Parade, Enfield.
 It occupies a prominent position on the lawn outside the former Enfield Council Chambers.
-The Memorial was originally dedicated as World War I Memorial to the soldiers and nurses who served but has since included later conflicts.
+The Memorial was originally dedicated as World War I Memorial to the soldiers and nurses who served, though plaques commemorating later conflicts are included on the memorial.

 The monument is set between two flagpoles with eight marble panels on a sandstone plinth listing names of the men and women of Enfield Council that served during World War I. A 105mm German Howitzer gun was donated by the French government in recognition of Australia’s wartime assistance during World War I and stands on a large rectangular dressed sandstone pedestal.

 The Memorial was built under a public subscription program and was unveiled at 3.30pm on Saturday 11 October 1924 by the Hon.
 Sir Thomas Rainsford Bavin MLA, NSW Attorney-General.
 Bavin was later Premier of NSW from 1927-1930.
 The monument not only perpetuates “the memory of brave men and women, but also engenders a feeling of rejoicing that by the great sacrifice made we are still able to enjoy the freedom that the British Empire gave”, stated Alderman Ebenezer Ford, Mayor of Enfield, 11 October 1924.

 The memorial was erected by the Mayor and Mayoress of Enfield, Mr and Mrs Ebenezer Ford.